purusharthcodeshere/LeetCode-Daily-Challenge/README.md

-# LeetCode-Daily-Challenge-Data-Structures-and-Algorithms
+# LeetCode-Daily-Challenge
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions to ace the coding interview!